Autistic masking: Discrimination

 Autistic individuals face stigmatization and discrimination by the media, employers, along with the health and education system.
-This may encourage them to mask and engage in socially desirable behaviors to avoid being discriminated against..
-In media the portrayals of autism depict autists as helpless and even violent.
-As of recent Robert F. Kennedy, Secretary of Health referring to Autism as a "chronic disease" and "epidemic" this may further drive masking/camouflaging to avoid stigma.
-Autists will mask during recruiting or workplace environments to counter biases from employers expectations of being neurotypical or stereotypes about autistic abilities.
-While in education, autistic students may mask/camouflage to avoid social isolation from discriminatory practices like exclusion or refusal of activities neurotypical individuals participate in.
-Camouflaging/masking in autists can be influenced by the discrimination in various domains.
+This may encourage them to mask and engage in socially desirable behaviors to avoid being discriminated against.
+In media, the portrayals of autism has depicted autistic individuals as helpless and even violent.
+Robert F. Kennedy Jr., US Secretary of Health, referred to autism as a "chronic disease" and "epidemic"; this may further drive masking/camouflaging to avoid stigma.
+Autistic individuals may mask during recruiting or workplace environments to counter biases from employers' expectations of being neurotypical or stereotypes about autistic abilities.
+A 2023 study found that autistic or neurodivergent employees without a formal diagnosis may feel even less freedom to unmask than those with a formal diagnosis.
+This perceived freedom, however, is contingent on disclosing an autism diagnosis, which does not include all formally diagnosed adults.
+In education, autistic students may mask/camouflage to avoid social isolation from discriminatory practices like exclusion or refusal of activities neurotypical individuals participate in.
+Camouflaging in autistic individuals can be influenced by discrimination in various domains.

+In many research studies, conclusions have been made to say that individuals who identify across multiple marginalized groups are more likely to face discrimination and tend to mask to avoid said treatment.
+Marginalized groups are defined as individuals who are excluded based on sex, race, social class, religious affiliation, and/ or appearance.
+A study took 462 individuals and found that those who identified as a sexual minority and were also diagnosed with autism subsequently reported higher levels of masking than those who were autistic but were in the sexual majority.
+As well as this, it is noted that those that identify with the sexual minority might find difficulties relating and connecting to the broader community of autistic people.
+Therefore, these studies have concluded that there is a further link of discrimination to be found between identifying as a sexual minority and having an autism diagnosis.

+This image demonstrates the higher mean CAT-Q score of masking for autistic sexual minority groups compared to heterosexual autistic adults.